LyonsLab/PhytoOracle/psII/README.md

 # PhytoOracle's PSII Pipeline

-#### Outline
+#### Intro

-Welcome to PhytoOracle's psII pipeline!
-This pipeline uses the data transformers from the [PhytoOracle group](https://github.com/phytooracle) to extract chlorophyll fluorescence data.
+Welcome to PhytoOracle's PSII chlorophyll fluorescence pipeline!
+This pipeline uses the data transformers from the [PhytoOracle team](https://github.com/phytooracle) to extract chlorophyll fluorescence data.
 The pipeline is avaiable for either HPC (High Performance Computing) systems or cloud based systems.

 #### Transformers used

-PSII currently uses 3 different transformers for data conversion:
+PSII currently uses the following transformers for data processing:

 |Order|Transformer|Process
 |:-:|:-:|:-:|